Statutory Sick Pay Guide

 6. Click 'Add', you will then see the Average Earnings for this period.
 The SSP amount at this point will still show as 0.00.

-Paying an employee with SSP
+Paying an Employee with SSP

-Now you need to Click on the 'Sick Pay' button and you will see the following screen.
+Next, click on the 'Sick Pay' button and you will see the following screen.

-Click 'Calculate Sick Pay'.
+Click the 'Calculate Sick Pay' button.

-You can now click 'Calculate deductions' and proceed as normal.
+You can now click 'Calculate Deductions' and proceed as normal.

 Remember you must enter the dates of sickness prior to paying the employee.

-If the system shows that no SSP is due then please see the 'Who is entitled to SSP' section below for possible reasons.
+If the system shows that no SSP is due then please see the 'Who Is Entitled to SSP' section below for possible reasons.

-Who is entitled to SSP?
+Who Is Entitled to SSP?

 • The employee must be sick for a minimum of 4 days.
 All days (not just scheduled work days) count towards a PIW (Period of incapacity to work)